 These factors are subjective and require consideration at each period end.
-If an indicator of impairment is determined to exist, the fair value of the impaired investment is determined based on the valuation of cohort companies with similar projects or upon the present value of expected future cash flows using discount rates and other assumptions believed to be consistent with those used by principal market participants and observed market earnings multiples of comparable companies.
+If an indicator of impairment is determined to exist, the fair value of the investment is determined based on the valuation of cohort companies with similar projects or upon the present value of expected future cash flows using discount rates and other assumptions believed to be consistent with those used by principal market participants or observed market earnings multiples of comparable companies.
+The fair value of the investment is compared to it's carrying value, if there is impairment the investment is written down to fair value.